tencentyun/intlcloud-documents/yehe_doc/管理与支持/计费相关/购买指南/代金券_intl_en.md

 - Pay-as-you-go: The voucher is only applicable to pay-as-you-go payments.

 B. The application scenarios of prepaid and pay-as-you-go vouchers are also different.
-- Prepaid: Purchase, renewal, or upgrade
+- Prepaid: Vouchers can be used for purchase, renewal, or upgrade.
-- Pay-as-you-go: Pay-as-you-go payments
+- Pay-as-you-go: Vouchers can be used for pay-as-you-go payments.

 #### 4. Time limits
-For a voucher to be applied to a monthly subscription order, the duration purchased cannot be longer than the time limit of the voucher.
+For a voucher to be applied to a monthly subscription order, the duration of the subscription cannot be longer than the time limit of the voucher.
 For example, suppose the time limit of a promo voucher is 0-3 months.
-If you want to use the voucher with a monthly subscription order, the duration purchased must be 0-3 months.
+If you want to use the voucher to pay for a monthly subscription order, the duration of the subscription must also be within 0-3 months.

 #### 5. Minimum spend
 To use a minimum-spend voucher, your payment amount must exceed a certain threshold.
 Based on their minimum spend requirements, vouchers are classified into the following types:
 - No minimum spend: The voucher can be used for orders that contain the applicable products regardless of the payment amount.
   For example, if a voucher has a face value of 100 USD and is applicable to CVM and TencentDB for MySQL, then it can deduct at most 100 USD from a payment that contains orders for CVM and/or TencentDB for MySQL.
 - Minimum-spend voucher: The voucher can only be used if the total amount for the payment exceeds a certain threshold.
-  For example, suppose you have a 50-USD voucher whose minimum spending requirement is 100 USD and the applicable products are CVM and TencentDB for MySQL.
+  For example, suppose you have a 50-USD voucher whose minimum spending requirement is 100 USD, and the applicable products are CVM and TencentDB for MySQL.
 You can use the voucher only if your order is for CVM or/and TencentDB and the total payment amount exceeds 100 USD.

 #### 6. Validity period
 A voucher can be used only within its validity period, which cannot be extended.

 #### 7. Number of uses
 - One-time: A one-time voucher can be used only once (after which its status will become **Used**), regardless of whether its balance has been fully exhausted.
-- Reusable: A reusable voucher can be used multiple times until it expires or its balance becomes zero.
+- Reusable: A reusable voucher can be used multiple times until it expires or until its balance becomes zero.

 #### 8. Other limits
 - Only the account creator and collaborators/sub-users with finance management permissions can use and manage vouchers.